chanzuckerberg/meta-kg-api-documentation/works.md

 #### Filtering works by exact match

-Filtering works will Works can be filtered on a number of fields, both on the work itself and related records.
+Works can be filtered on a number of fields, both on the work itself and related records.

 Filtering is done by adding a filter parameter to the url, followed by a comma delimited list of filter keys and values, like this: `?filter=field1:value1,field2:value2` The fields that a work can be filtered on